+- MOIRA SKEADOS, Senior Vice President, Deputy General Counsel and Secretary.
+Ms. Skeados, an attorney and member of the New York State Bar, was appointed Senior Vice President on October 5, 2021 and became Deputy General Counsel and Secretary on September 26, 2019.
+Prior to such appointments, she was an Associate General Counsel.
+Ms. Skeados joined the Corporation in 2011 as an Assistant General Counsel and was appointed Assistant Secretary of the Corporation on October 7, 2015.
+Before becoming an Assistant General Counsel, Ms. Skeados was a New York City HPD-HDC Housing Fellow from 2009 to 2011.
+Ms. Skeados received her B.A. degree from Trinity College and her J.D. from Brooklyn Law School. - MARY JOHN, Senior Vice President and Controller.
+Ms. John was appointed Senior Vice President on October 5, 2021.
+Prior to such appointment, she held the position of Vice President and Controller.
+Ms. John joined the Corporation in 1986 as a staff Accountant.
 She has also held the positions of Senior Accountant, Chief Accountant, and Deputy Controller.
-Ms. John received her bachelor's degree in Accounting from Baruch College of the City University of New York.

-ALEX MEDINA, Senior Vice President for Asset Management.
+Ms. John received her bachelor's degree in Accounting from Baruch College of the City University of New York. - TINRU LIN, Senior Vice President for Capital Markets.
+Ms. Lin was appointed Senior Vice President for Capital Markets on September 28, 2022.
+Ms. Lin first joined the Corporation in 2009 as an Analyst for Capital Markets.
+She has also held the positions of Assistant Vice President, Vice President and most recently Director of Capital Markets.
+Ms. Lin holds a LL.B. degree from National Taiwan University and a master's degree in Urban Policy and Management from The New School University. - LAUREN CONNORS, Senior Vice President for Development.
+Ms. Connors was appointed Senior Vice President for Development on September 28, 2022.
+Prior to such appointment, Ms. Connors held various positions within the Division on Multifamily New Construction Finance at HPD, including Assistant Commissioner, Director of the ELLA Program and Senior Project Manager.
+Prior to joining HPD, Ms. Connors held various positions in the real estate and banking sectors.
+Ms. Connors holds a bachelor's degree in Finance from Virginia Tech and a master's degree in Urban Planning from Hunter College of the City University of New York. - ALEX MEDINA, Senior Vice President for Asset Management.
 Mr. Medina was appointed Senior Vice President for Asset Management on October 5, 2021.
 Mr. Medina first joined the Corporation as an Asset Manager in 2007 and most recently held the position of Vice President of Compliance.
-Mr. Medina holds a B.A. in Communications from New York University.

-ELIZABETH STROJAN, Senior Vice President for Administration and External Affairs and Chief of Staff.
+Mr. Medina holds a B.A. in Communications from New York University. - ELIZABETH STROJAN, Senior Vice President for Administration and External Affairs and Chief of Staff.
 Ms. Strojan was appointed Senior Vice President for Administration and External Affairs and Chief of Staff on October 5, 2021.
 Prior to such appointment, she was Chief of Staff & Director of Strategic Initiatives within the President's Office where she led the Corporation's Strategic Initiatives, overseeing Communications, Government Affairs, Policy & Analytics, and Human Resources, and worked on agency-wide and interagency priorities.
 Ms. Strojan joined the Corporation in 2017 to advise the Corporation and HPD on government affairs.
 Ms. Strojan holds a dual master's degree in Economics and International Political Economy and Development from Fordham University and a bachelor's degree in Political Science from Centre College.